Best iPhone headphones 2024: budget to premium, tested by experts

 No customisable ANC

 AirPods: good, but not great.
-For years, that was the story we told about Apple's wireless earbuds, and we backed it up with a string of four-star reviews.
+For years, that was the story we told about Apple's wireless earbuds, and it was backed up by a string of four-star reviews.
 But then the AirPods Pro 2 along came and flipped the script.

 With improved noise cancellation, longer battery life, new features aplenty and a more polished sound quality, they finally achieved the fifth star that had eluded all of Apple's in-ears.